batabutter/UMD-GPA-Predictor/README.md

 Any suggestions can be sent here > umdgradetrends@gmail.com

-If you are planning on using this code, please make sure to credit PlanetTerp as I largery used their APi to gain Grade Information
+If you are planning on using this code, please make sure to credit PlanetTerp as I largery used their API to gain Grade Information